 Polymers for Coating and Camouflage

 Scientists are also using polymers to mimic the colour-changing abilities of nature.
 This research is based upon the principle of structural colouration (the production of colour by microscopic structures of a surface upon interference with visible light).
 For example, a peacock’s tail feathers are actually pigmented brown but appear blue and green to the naked eye.
 In addition, other animals, such as cephalopods utilise the same concept in a variable manner for camouflage and signalling.
-Scientists have recently used cholesteric liquid-crystalline (CLC) polymers to mimic these colour-change abilities, with the view to potentially developing products for industrial, commercial and even military use, such as in smart decorations, camouflage textiles and improved anti-counterfeiting measures.
+Scientists have successfully used cholesteric liquid-crystalline (CLC) polymers to mimic these colour-change abilities, with the view to potentially developing products for industrial, commercial and even military use, such as in smart decorations, camouflage textiles and improved anti-counterfeiting measures.

 Intellectual Property Implications

 As demonstrated above, there are already a number of innovative technologies that have arisen as a result of successful collaboration between the chemical and other technical fields, and it is certainly likely that this will continue in the future in light of society’s wants.
 It is therefore important that collaborating businesses using chemistry when developing, for example, new and improved smartphones, or the latest graphene-based technology, consider the intellectual property implications in view of the combination of components from both chemical and other technical fields.